craftersmine/craftersmine/README.md

 My main programming language is C#.
 Learned it by myself about 6 years ago.

+Currently looking for a job as Junior C# Developer or internship aboard

 Also translating apps, mods, plugins etc. to Russian

 You can reach me at Discord: craftersmine#7441 or by E-Mail